-Through the use of texts, periodicals, and peer/faculty interaction, students create a year-long curriculum overview of two courses with a portrayal of each course's audience, assessments, content, targets, and processes.
+Through texts, periodicals, and peer/faculty interaction, students create a year-long curriculum overview of two courses with a portrayal of each course's audience, assessments, content, targets, and processes.
 In Art Education Seminar: Curriculum Development, students create units and lesson plans that illustrate thematic divisions, conceptual webs, and sequences for learning about art.